mdeloof/statig/README.md

 └───────────────────────────────────────┘
 ```

+It doesn't have stop there.
+A superstate can itself be a substate of
-HSM's allow you to define shared behavior for multiple states and avoid
+another superstate and so on.
+HSM's allow you to define shared behavior
-code repetition.
+for multiple states and avoid code repetition.
+More importanly it becomes

-## Example
+much easier to add new states to an existing system as the new state only
+needs to implement its unique behavior and refer to a superstate for shared
+behavior.

 The blinky state machine discussed in the previous example can be
 implemented like this with the `stateful` crate.